How to Stain Concrete Floors and Patios

 Keep these tips in mind as you are learning how to stain concrete.

-- Test a small section and allow to completely dry before staining the entire area.
+- Test a small section.
+Allow it to completely dry before staining the entire area.
 Preview the finished look and decide if the color is a good fit before applying the full first coat.

 - Use painter’s tape along the bottom of each bordering wall to avoid stain splatters in unwanted areas.